 - Get the reference to the first child (first SPAN) of the BODY.

-The following code sample shows how to navigate HTML Nodes to read HTML contents in C#:
+The following code sample shows how to navigate HTML nodes to read HTML contents in C#:

 Read HTML File as String in C#

-- Initialize HTMLDocument class object with URL.
+- Initialize an HTMLDocument object with the URL.

 Free Evaluation License